-Celebrating more than 55 years of service to the community, the Alcohol and Drug Foundation (ADF) is Australia’s leading organisation committed to preventing alcohol and other drug harms in our communities.
+Celebrating more than 55 years of service to the community, the Alcohol and Drug Foundation (ADF) is Australia’s leading organisation committed to preventing and minimising the harm caused by alcohol and other drugs.

-We were established in 1959 to support the many post-war veterans who were suffering from alcohol dependence as a release from the trauma of war.
+We were established in 1959 to support the many post-war veterans who became dependent on alcohol as a way of coping with the trauma of war.
 An empathetic and humane approach has always been central to our work.

 Our ongoing work aligns with the Australian National Drug Strategy that declares “efforts to promote social inclusion and resilient individuals, families and communities” are a key objective within the demand reduction pillar.